Alexandra Palace railway station: Services

+Additional services call at the station during the peak hours on both main routes.
+This includes some trains that start or terminate at Gordon Hill.
+No Thameslink services stop here, but destinations on the network can be reached by changing at Finsbury Park.

 Friends of Ally Pally Station

 In 2016, local volunteers established the Friends of Ally Pally Station.
 The group has created a station community garden of over forty planters across the platforms, as well as collaborative art projects in the foyer with Studio 306, The Friends of Alexandra Park, Alexandra Palace and young local origami artist, Eddie Holden.
 They encourage collaboration in the community with all forms of stakeholders - garden centres, schools, artists, businesses, the Palace, the council and GNR.

 The Friends have won several awards since their inception, including from the Community Rail Network ('It's Your Station' Silver and Gold Certificates 2017 and 2018, and Winner of Small Projects 2018 for 'Hop on a Train'), Rail Partnerships Small Projects winner 2018 for 'Sleepers Awake', building benches along with a Bach workshop led by local pianist Stephen Barron, and Haringey in Bloom (2017 and 2020).
 Much work was done in raising their profile and telling their story by Giles Christian, who died in 2019.
 A memorial was held for Christian on 31 March 2019, and a healing herb garden in his memory is situated on Platform 1, next to the Back Yard.

 As well as holding monthly Gardening Parties and other events, the Friends are also a Rail User Group, representing passengers' needs.
 In 2020–21, they worked closely with GNR and Groundwork to guide deployment of the Passenger Benefit fund, enhancing shelters and adding significant new planters to Platforms 3 & 4.

 In 2020 the Friends used lockdown to create the Bedford Rose Garden on a section of land given to them for community use by Network Rail.
 The garden has been built up with countless donations from locals, often passing by on their daily walks.
 It contains a great variety of roses, trees, climbing plants, fruit and vegetables and a pond.